ibrahimAlii/ibrahim.github.io/about.md

 permalink: /about/
 ---

-Talented Software Engineer with over five years of software, mobile and web development, experience in a broad range of industries, including sports entertainment, restaurant management, and mobile gaming.
-Solid understanding of full mobile and software development life cycles, UI X, web analytics, changing web standards, and Agile methodologies.
-Dedicated to continuously developing, implementing, and adopting new technologies to maximize development eﬃciency and produce innovative.
+Software Engineer with over four years of software, mobile and web development.
+I spent a lot of time reading books, exploring new fields and researching interesting topis.
+I believe that knowledge is the most important thing in our life, therefore I'm trying to develop my knowledge in different aspects.
+Interested in technologies, poetry, horse races And new things that will make our life better.

 ### More Information